medialab/xan/docs/cmd/cat.md

     -p, --pad                   When concatenating columns, this flag will cause all records to appear.
 It will pad each row if other CSV data isn't long enough.
-    --input <input>             When concatenating rows, indicate path to a CSV file (or stdin as '-') containing paths to other CSV files to concatenate.
+    --input <input>             When concatenating rows, indicate path to a text file (or stdin as '-') containing one path of CSV file to concatenate per line.
+    --path-column <name>        When given a column name, --input will be considered as CSV, and paths to CSV files to concatenate will be given from the selected column.
                                 The paths must be in a column named as indicated by the <column> argument.
     -S, --source-column <name>  Name of a column to prepend in the output of "cat rows" indicating the path to source file.